-The annual report contains the results of the Controller's audit of Measure K receipts, and results of the agreed-upon procedures on Measure K spending for the period covering July 1, 2017 to June 30, 2018.
+Agenda Item 7 will be presented by the Controller's Office.
+It includes the annual audit of Measure K revenues, and results of the agreed-upon procedures on Measure K spending for the period covering July 1, 2017 to June 30, 2018.
 Measure K receipts in the amount \$89,602,981 were received, a 7.9% increase from the previous year.
-Measure K expenditures were \$88,416,871 in the categories of public safety, health and mental health, youth and education, housing and homelessness, parks and environment, older adults, veterans and community services, and district-specific spending.
+Measure K expenditures were \$88,416,871 in the priority areas of public safety, health and mental health, youth and education, housing and homelessness, parks and environment, older adults, veterans and community services, and district-specific spending.